cartoon-raccoon/oyster/docs/scripting.md

 This is useful if you need to test an information file in `/sys` for a kernel status, or something similar.

 ### For Loops
+For loops are another very common programming construct found in (imperative-style) programming languages.
+The for loop in Oyster is extremely powerful because it iterates over the arguments it is passed.
+That means, anything that can expand to a list of arguments (which includes braces, globs, command substitution) is iterable.

 The syntax of the for loop is as follows:

-`for <variable> in <loop-over>; <execute commands here>; done`
+`for <variable> in <iterable>; <execute commands here>; done`

 The done keyword is very important as it denotes the end of the loop.
 Without it, the shell will loop over every subsequent command until the done keyword is specified.

-The loop-over construct is simply the arguments to the for keyword following `in`, which can be expanded in different ways.
+The iterable construct is simply the arguments to the for keyword following `in`, which can be expanded in different ways.

-The simplest loop-over is a simple list:
+The simplest iterable is a simple list of arguments passed manually:

 `for i in 1 2 3 4 5;`

+but more complex iterables such as braces and globs can be used here.

-The only square bracket notation here is the range notation:
+The only valid square bracket notation here is the range notation; see above.

-Brace and glob expansions as well as command substitution are also valid in for loops.
-They expand to a list of strings accordingly.
+Command substitution are also valid in for loops.
+They expand to a list of strings, split by whitespace (which includes newlines).

-The variable in the loop declaration is a valid shell variable, and can be expanded:
+The variable in the loop declaration is a valid shell variable of inferred type, and can be expanded:
 ```
 $ for name in 1{0,1,2,3,4}
 for > echo $name